Meat Loaf: 1980s

 Following a dispute with his former songwriter Jim Steinman, Meat Loaf was contractually obliged to release a new album, resulting in Midnight at the Lost and Found, released in May 1983.
 According to Meat Loaf, Steinman had given the songs "Total Eclipse of the Heart" and "Making Love Out of Nothing at All" to Meat Loaf for this album.
 However, Meat Loaf's record company did not want Meat Loaf to sing Steinman's songs, saying that nobody wanted to hear them.
 Bonnie Tyler's version of "Eclipse" and Air Supply's version of "Making Love" topped the charts together, holding No. 1 and No. 2 for a period during 1983.
-Meat Loaf is credited with having been involved in the writing of some of the tracks on the album, including the title track, "Midnight at the Lost and Found".
+Meat Loaf is credited with having been involved in the writing of some of the tracks on the album, including the title track, "Midnight at the Lost and Found."

-Poor money management as well as 45 lawsuits totaling $80 million, including ones from Steinman, resulted in Meat Loaf filing for personal bankruptcy in 1983.
+Poor money management as well as 45 lawsuits totaling US$80 million, including ones from Steinman, resulted in Meat Loaf filing for personal bankruptcy in 1983.
 The bankruptcy resulted in Meat Loaf losing the rights to his songs, although he received royalties for Bat Out of Hell in 1997.

 In 1984, Meat Loaf went to England, where he felt increasingly at home, to record the album Bad Attitude; it was released that year.
-It features two songs by Steinman, both previously recorded, "Nowhere Fast" and "Surf's Up".
+It features two songs by Steinman, both previously recorded, "Nowhere Fast" and "Surf's Up."
 The American release on RCA Records was in April 1985 and features a slightly different track list, as well as alternate mixes for some songs.
 The title track features a duet with the Who's lead singer Roger Daltrey.
 It was a minor success with a few commercially successful singles, the most successful being "Modern Girl".
 In 1985, Meat Loaf took part in some comedy sketches in the UK with Hugh Laurie.
 Meat Loaf also tried stand-up comedy, appearing several times in Connecticut.